Eresbil

-Eresbil, the Basque music archive, is located in Errenteria (Gipuzkoa, Spain).
+Eresbil is an archive of Basque music located in Errenteria, Gipuzkoa, Spain.
 Its principal aim is the collection, preservation, protection and dissemination of the Basque musical heritage and, especially, the output of Basque composers.

 It emerged in 1974 as a result of the need to set the repertory for Musikaste, a week music festival in Renteria devoted to the spreading of Basque composers.
 Jose Luis Ansorena, within the Andra Mari Choir, the organizer of Musikaste since 1973, took the initiative to create a center to collect the works that could be spread by this festival.
 The collection of scores of Basque-navarre composers throughout the time began in 1974.

 Nowadays, it contains over 200,000 documents, 93,997 of which are audiovisual documents and 74,441 are sheets.
 Other 16,810 documents complete the collection, including books, magazines and microforms, and also 15,669 copies of varied documentation, such as letters, photographs, programs and posters.

 The archive consists of different sections: